 The Census 2010 Hard to Count nationwide mapping site.

 The Open Accessible Space Information System (OASIS) in New York City.

 The Long Island Index interactive map.

 Other activities of the Mapping Service include:

-using spatial information and analysis techniques to develop and execute applied research projects on a grant-funded or fee-for-service basis with government agencies, businesses, and nonprofit organizations (see some examples of our work, as well as our geocoding capabilities);
+using spatial information and analysis techniques to develop and execute applied research projects on a grant-funded or fee-for-service basis with government agencies, businesses, and nonprofit organizations;

 using spatial analysis techniques to assist CUNY, government agencies, businesses, and nonprofit organizations to undertake strategic planning;

 furthering the development of the OASIS NYC partnership;